 A historic city nestled between soaring mountain peaks, winding rivers, and endless tracts of overgrown forests, Chiang Mai is both a major cultural stop in northern Thailand and a launchpad to explore the nearby rural countryside.

-Once the capital of the Lanna Kingdom, Chiang Mai retained its spiritual side with the many well-preserved temple grounds and monuments that are inseparable from its urban landscape.
+Once the capital of the Lanna Kingdom, Chiang Mai retains its spiritual side with the many well-preserved temple grounds and monuments that are inseparable from its urban landscape.
 Yet, the influence of its modern inhabitants shines through with the hubbub of its sprawling nightly markets and lively city streets.

 Visit the Doi Suthep Mountain and temple